 Hand surgeons are physicians trained in the operative and non-operative treatments of hand conditions.
-After completing a residency in general, plastic, or orthopaedic surgery, hand surgeons complete an additional year of training in the injuries, diseases, and conditions unique to the hand.
+After completing a residency in general, plastic, or orthopedic surgery, hand surgeons complete an additional year of training in the injuries, diseases, and conditions unique to the hand.

 Many hand surgeons are also trained in treating conditions of the forearm, elbow and shoulder.
 In order to optimize rehabilitation after an injury or surgery, hand surgeons work closely with therapists for rehabilitation.